sachin-deshik-10/RVCE-ECE-2021-Scheme-Notes/README.md

-**About**
-This repository provides access to comprehensive notes for the Electronics and Communication Engineering (ECE) program (2021 Scheme) at R.V.
-College of Engineering (RVCE), Bengaluru.
-These notes are intended to assist current and future students in their academic journey by offering organized and accessible study materials.

-**Access the Notes**
-You can access all the ECE 2021 Scheme notes here:
-👉 Click to Open Notes Drive Folder

-**Contents**
-The drive includes notes for various subjects across all semesters, including:

-**Mathematics

-Electronic Devices

-Digital System Design

-Signals and Systems

-Communication Systems

-Microcontrollers

-VLSI Design

-Computer Networks

-And more...
-**
-Each subject folder contains lecture notes, important questions, and reference material compiled carefully to match the 2021 RVCE curriculum.

-**Contribution**
-Feel free to use, share, and contribute additional resources!

-If you have updated notes or corrections, you can raise a pull request or contact me.

-**Credits**
-Notes compiled and shared by
-**Sachin Deshik
-Student, Department of Electronics and Communication Engineering R.V.
-College of Engineering, Bengaluru**
+📚 RVCE ECE 2021 Scheme Notes
+Complete notes and resources for Electronics and Communication Engineering (ECE) students (2021 Scheme) at R.V.
+College of Engineering, Bengaluru.

+✨ About
+Welcome to the RVCE ECE 2021 Scheme Notes Repository!
+This repository contains a collection of detailed notes for all semesters, compiled to help fellow students in their academic journey.
+These notes cover the latest 2021 curriculum and are organized for easy access and learning.

+📂 Access the Notes
+🔗 Google Drive Link:

+All notes are structured semester-wise and subject-wise for quick reference.

+📋 Contents Covered
+🧮 Mathematics (I, II, III)

+📡 Electronic Devices & Communication Systems

+🔥 Digital System Design

+🔄 Signals and Systems

+🖥️ Microcontrollers and Embedded Systems

+🛠️ VLSI Design

+🌐 Computer Networks

+⚡ Power Electronics

+💻 Machine Learning & AI Basics

+➕ and many more core and elective subjects!

+Each subject folder typically contains:

+Lecture Notes

+Important Questions

+Reference Material

+Exam Preparation Guides

+🤝 How You Can Contribute
+📥 Download and use these notes for your studies.

+✍️ Suggest improvements or report broken links by opening an issue.

+🚀 Contribute new notes or updates by raising a pull request.

+🙌 Acknowledgments
+All credits to the dedicated efforts of students, faculty, and academic groups who contributed to the preparation of these notes.

+Special thanks to:

+Faculty of ECE Department, RVCE

+Peer groups and study circles

+✍️ Maintained By
+Sachin Deshik
+🎓 Student, Department of Electronics and Communication Engineering 🏛️ R.V.
+College of Engineering (RVCE), Bengaluru
+📧 Email: nayakulasachindeshik@gmail.com

+"Sharing knowledge is the first step towards achieving greatness.
+Let's grow together!"

+🚀 Let's ace ECE together!